Dle28/Kalenda/PITCH_DECK.md

 ```

 ### Speaker Notes:
-> "We have a working MVP today.
-Next quarter we'll add NFT tickets for proof of attendance and multi-token support.
+> "We have a working MVP with fixed-price bookings today.
+Our top priority for Q2 is USDC stablecoin support - we know creators need price stability.
+Alongside that, we're building the auction system with Anchor smart contracts and NFT proof-of-attendance tickets.
 By year-end, we'll launch mobile apps and implement DAO governance for community-driven platform decisions."

 ---